The Unbounded Denominators Conjecture: The uniformization of CminusMu

 \section{The uniformization of~\texorpdfstring{$\C \setminus \mu_N$}{CminusMu}}

 In this section we develop all the particular analytic properties that we need of the universal covering map $F_N : D(0,1) \to \C \setminus \mu_N$ for $N\geq 2$.
-Andr\'e has pointed out to us that our two main results here, Theorem~\ref{exactconformal} and Lemma~\ref{trivialsupFN}, appear in work of Kraus and Roth~\cite[Remark 5.1 and Theorems 1.2 and 1.10]{KrausRoth}.
+Andr\'e has pointed out to us that our two main results here, namely Theorem~\ref{exactconformal} and Lemma~\ref{trivialsupFN}, appear in work of Kraus and Roth~\cite[Remark 5.1 and Theorems 1.2 and 1.10]{KrausRoth}.
 Nevertheless, as our proofs are simplified to cover our current needs, and since the results of Kraus and Roth rely on some previous work of themselves and others, we keep our self-contained exposition as a convenience to the reader, and refer to~\cite{ASVV,KrausRothSugawa,KrausRoth} and the references there for various further results and a more thorough study of the uniformization of $\C \setminus \mu_N$.
-The reader will also benefit from the material in \S~III.1 in Goluzin's book~\cite{Goluzin}, which recovers~$F_N$ via an explicit computation of the Riemann map of a $\Z / N\Z$-rotationally symmetric circular $N$-gon, taking the case of zero angles and doing Schwarz reflections in the sides of the circular polygon.
+The reader will also benefit from the material in \SSSS~III.1 in Goluzin's book~\cite{Goluzin}, which recovers~$F_N$ via an explicit computation of the Riemann map of a $\Z / N\Z$-rotationally symmetric circular $N$-gon, taking the case of zero angles and doing Schwarz reflections in the sides of the circular polygon.

 \begin{remark}[A word on notation] We denote by~$\H$ the upper half plane and by $\mathbb{P}^1 = \C \cup \{\infty\}$ the complex projective line or Riemann sphere.
-There is a conformal isomorphism from the disc~$D(0,1)$ to~$\H$ by the formula
+There is a conformal isomorphism from the disc~$D(0,1)$ to~$\H$ by the Cayley transform

 This allows one to pass freely between uniformizations by~$D(0,1)$ and~$\H$.
 In this section, we choose notation so that the corresponding passage from~$D(0,1)$ to~$\H$ is marked by the addition of a tilde.
 Thus, for example, $\wF_N$ constructed below denotes a map on~$\H$ and~$F_N$ (Definition~\ref{tildeexample}) is simply the pull-back of~$\wF_N$ to~$D(0,1)$ via the map above.
 Similarly, $\Gamma_N$ will denote a lattice in~$\PSU(1,1)$ whereas~$\wGamma_N$ denotes the corresponding lattice in~$\PSL_2(\R)$.